Advancing the phenomenology of GeV-scale axion-like particles: Our approach

 \section{Our approach}

-The method we develop\footnote{The approach is implemented in the Mathematica notebook from Ref.~\cite{DallaValleGarcia:2023xhh} and available on \faGithub \href{https://github.com/maksymovchynnikov/ALPs-phenomenology}{maksymovchynnikov/ALPs-phenomenology} and \href{https://doi.org/10.5281/zenodo.14616404}{\texttt{10.5281/zenodo.14616404}}.} combines the self-consistent, $\kappa_{q}$-independent approach with the data-driven description of interactions of various mesons.
+The method we develop\footnote{The approach is implemented in the Mathematica notebook from Ref.~\cite{DallaValleGarcia:2023xhh} and available on \faGithub \href{https://github.com/maksymovchynnikov/ALPs-phenomenology}{maksymovchynnikov/ALPs-phenomenology} and \href{https://doi.org/10.5281/zenodo.14616404}{\texttt{10.5281/zenodo.14616404}}.} combines the self-consistent, $\kappa_{q}$-independent approach with the data-driven description of interactions of various mesons, including the heavy pseudoscalar excitations.
 Its technical details are summarized in Appendix~\ref{app:ALP-interactions}, while below, we provide a summary.

 We include the light pseudoscalar and scalar mesons, vector, and tensor mesons, similarly to how it is done in Refs.~\cite{Aloni:2018vki,Cheng:2021kjg}, and then extend the meson sector by adding the axial-vector $A$ and heavy pseudoscalar mesons $P_{h}$ (details are summarized in Sec.~\ref{sec:heavy-P} below).